Foreign Languages & Linguistics

 Online Foreign Languages & Linguistics Programs

-In the 2018-2019 academic year, 1,326 schools offered some type of foreign languages and linguistics program.
+In 2018-2019, 1,326 schools offered a foreign languages and linguistics program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 Is a Degree in Foreign Languages & Linguistics Worth It?

 The median salary for a foreign languages and linguistics grad is $76,990 per year.
 This is based on the weighted average of the most common careers associated with the major.

 This is 93% more than the average salary for an individual holding a high school degree.
 This adds up to a gain of about $741,800 after 20 years!